NimaBayati/Main/ECS 132: Simulation of Covert Timing Channels/README.md

 ## Simulation of Covert Timing Channels

+Course: ECS 132 - Probability and Statistics in Computer Science

 #### Project Specifications:
   - As described by the instructions in the jupyter notebook, I was tasked with simulating the transmission of a secret message through the altering of inter-packet delay times of buffered packets from some theoretical network traffic.